2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 <chapterId>e2b71ff9-3f4f-5e71-9771-8e03fbbef00f</chapterId>

-An invoice is a document the seller issues to a buyer to collect payment.
+An invoice is a document that the seller issues to a buyer to collect payment.

 In BTCPay Server, an invoice represents a document that must be paid within a defined time interval at a fixed exchange rate.
-Invoices have expiration because they lock the exchange rate within a specified time frame to protect the receiver from price fluctuations.
+Invoices have expiration dates because they lock the exchange rate within a specified time frame, protecting the receiver from price fluctuations.

 The core of BTCPay Server is the ability to act as a Bitcoin invoice management system.
-An invoice is an essential tool for tracking and managing a received payment.
+An invoice is an essential tool for tracking and managing received payments.

 Unless you use a built-in [Wallet](https://docs.btcpayserver.org/Wallet/) to receive payments manually, all payments within a store will be shown on the Invoices page.
-This page cumulatively sorts payments by date and is a central piece for invoice management and payment troubleshooting.
+This page cumulatively sorts payments by date and serves as a central resource for invoice management and payment troubleshooting.

 ![image](assets/en/92.webp)